minhhienvo368/DL-wine-quality/README.md

 ![NYC Picture (Image)](https://www.wine-searcher.com/images/news/74/12/faves1-10007412.jpg)

 Then, I will explore and clean the data (no missing values).
-After that, I will define the problems as its classificative or regressive problems.
+After that, I will define the problems as its classification or regression problems.
 Next steps will be:

   + Feature engineering